wagtail/wagtail/docs/topics/search/searching.md

 ['value1', 'value2']

 # Get a dict representation using dict method
-# NOTE: dict method will not return a list of values for a particular key it rather returns the last associated value
+# NOTE: dict method will not return a list of values for a particular key it rather returns the most recent associated value
 >>> filters.dict()
 {
     'this_is_a': 'filter',